 Wagner Reese Works Hard to Assist Families Hurt by Shoulder Dystocia

-Although shoulder dystocia and other birth defects aren’t always someone’s fault, that changes if they are incorrectly treated or if treatment is delayed.
+Although shoulder dystocia and other birth injuries or defects aren’t always someone’s fault, that changes if they are incorrectly treated or if treatment is delayed.
 That’s because birth complications should be both diagnosed before they cause serious problems, and appropriate interventions should always be attempted to keep mothers and babies as safe from harm as possible.
 Unfortunately, not all medical professionals are as attentive as they should be, and that can result in serious injuries.

 The Indiana medical malpractice attorneys at Wagner Reese understand how traumatizing these birth experiences and the injuries that result can be for the family, especially when they could have been prevented or the harm reduced.
-In many cases, an experienced Indiana medical malpractice attorney can examine a case and help you decide if the severe injuries you or your child suffered as a result of shoulder dystocia are appropriate for a medical malpractice case.
+In many cases, an experienced Indiana medical malpractice attorney can examine a case and help you decide if the severe injuries you or your child suffered as a result of shoulder dystocia are appropriate for a medical malpractice claim.
 Contact Wagner Reese to discuss the specifics of your case today.

 Originally published February 21, 2021.